GreenerWP/greenerwp-wordpress-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/greenerwp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Visit the 'greenerWP' admin menu entry to access configuration and features
+1. Visit the 'GreenerWP' admin menu entry to access configuration and features

 == Screenshots ==

 1. Page size statistics help you find pages worth optimising
 2. Recipes are step by step instructions for improving your site
-3. Configure greenerWP to fit your needs
+3. Configure GreenerWP to fit your needs

 == Changelog ==